blockchain-ebook/nodejs-blockchain/chapter1/README.md

 Crypto-currency is currency, which is a bizarre conclusion that is close to "nonsense," and it's much easier to understand when we understand the history and concept definitions above.
 But if you're not a technologist and have trouble to understand it, please compare it with legal currency and find some common ground.

-**(1) Quantitative:** the legal currency is usually tied to the gold behind it or the so-called GDP, which is relatively fixed (We do not discuss excess issuance here [[==>(We do not want to discuss the excessive quantities insurance here)]].
+**(1) Quantitative:** the legal currency is usually tied to the gold behind it or the so-called GDP, which is relatively fixed (We do not want to discuss the excessive quantities insurance here).
 Crypto can be counted as an absolute fixed amount, or a small amount of additional issuance (which can make up for some lost currency, etc.) to prevent inflation.

 However, there is no fixed amount of digital coins provided by some websites.

 **(2) Encryption:** legal currency has physical security of highest level of technology and can be verified through the counterfeit detector.
-Encryption technology of Crypto is the equivalent of anti-counterfeiting technology, and every transaction will be strictly encryped[[==>encrypted]].
+Encryption technology of Crypto is the equivalent of anti-counterfeiting technology, and every transaction will be strictly encrypted.
 Cracking this encryption is theoretically possible, but not feasible financially, so it is even more difficult to counterfeit Crypto.
 At the same time, the verification mechanism of Crypto is much simpler, quicker and more accurate than legal currency.

 However, the digital currency of some individual websites is only a series of numbers, and the administrator can modify and freeze information, and their encryption is permission control when the user logs in.